-- whether the social worker has demonstrated sufficient insight to seek help and support and to limit their practice where necessary in response to a new episode.
+- whether the social worker has demonstrated sufficient insight to seek help and support and to limit their practice where necessary in response to a new episode

 As this guidance has emphasised throughout, being unwell is not the defining factor in whether fitness to practise is impaired.
-The core issue is the capacity of the social worker to self-manage their condition and to limit their practice as necessary to protect the public.
+The core issue is the capacity of the social worker to (do both of the following):

 Updated health assessments may help guide any decision on whether the social worker has sufficient insight to self-manage their condition and their practice in response to a new episode.